 At Summit Team Building we may refer to the team building workshop as a team development workshop.
 What is the difference you might ask.

-If you look on the Summit Team Building web site under the programs tab you will find three categories; team building, team development and keynote.
+If you look on the Summit Team Building web site under the programs tab you will find three categories; team building, team workshop and keynote.
 All three of these may be considered in the team building workshop category depending upon what you are looking for.

 Generally speaking at Summit Team Building we refer to team building as the shorter, lighter programs that are focused on relationship development.
 They are usually theme based and will have a small amount of theory included and their main focus is to energize and to motivate.
 These team building programs are perfect to break up a multi-day conference.